johadahl/raspberry-server/README.md

 ## Description

-This is a minimalistic and extensible [FastAPI](https://fastapi.tiangolo.com/) template suitable for developing small to medium sized API oriented micro-services.
+This is a small [FastAPI](https://fastapi.tiangolo.com/) server for managing the state of my alarm clock running on a Raspberry Pi.

 ## Features